klust/SupercomputersForStarters/docs/C09_Conclusions/index.md

 to fund the next one.
 So the user community can better optimise the scientific return and often economic return of a supercomputer to ensure funding for the next machine.
-The way in which research can be made usable for companies is becomeing more and more important.
+The way in which research can be made usable for companies is becoming more and more important.
 And for companies, compute time comes at a high cost so they are not often interested in using inefficient procedures to solve their problems.

 We also live in a time where energy comes with an increasing cost.
 One should realise that supercomputers do consume a lot of energy.
-A supercomputer consuming only 100 kW is still small, and the biggest machines on earth at the moment are closer to 30 MW.
+A supercomputer consuming only 100 kW is still small, and the biggest machines on earth at the moment are closer to 20 or 30 MW.
 The supercomputer world is looking at many ways to lower the energy consumption.
 Software that uses hardware more efficiently or uses more efficient hardware (such as accelerators) is often the easiest route to go...
-Hardware designers have already developed ways to cool supercomputers with water that is so warm even when it enters the computer that "free cooling" can be used to cool the hot water that leaves the computer, i.e., just radiators and fans to pass the air over the radiator.
+Hardware designers have already developed ways to cool supercomputers with water that is so warm even when it enters the computer, that "free cooling" can be used to cool the hot water that leaves the computer, i.e., just radiators and fans to pass the air over the radiator.
 Some centres are experimenting with heat recovery for the purpose of heating their buildings.
-The waste hear of LUMI, a European pre-exascale machine installed in Kajaani, Finland, is used to [produce heat for the city of Kajaani](https://lumi-supercomputer.eu/the-waste-energy-of-lumi-supercomputer-produces-20-percent-of-the-district-heat-of-kajaani-csc-and-loiste-lampo-have-signed-an-agreement/).
+The waste heat of LUMI, a European pre-exascale machine installed in Kajaani, Finland, is used to [produce heat for the city of Kajaani](https://lumi-supercomputer.eu/the-waste-energy-of-lumi-supercomputer-produces-20-percent-of-the-district-heat-of-kajaani-csc-and-loiste-lampo-have-signed-an-agreement/).

 Another reaction one sometimes hears is *"But by the time I've reworked